Npcodes1/Assignment--Chocolate-Quiz/README.md

 # Purpose

-- I made this quiz as part of an assignment for the CodeSquad 2024 Mini Course I'm taking.
+- I made this quiz as part of an assignment for the CodeSquad 2024 Mini Course I'm taking before starting the bootcamp.
 The purpose of this project was to build a basic html site that involved linking pages, adding images, and writing proper html code.
 I was able to pick any topic I chose to for creating the quiz, so I decided to do one on chocolate to appeal to my love of it.
 I also added some personal touches by adding a little CSS to change the background color and add a border.

 -  I'm doing a Mini Course to gain acceptance into CodeSquad's 2024 Full Stack Bootcamp.

 # About CodeSquad